-If, for some reason, the hydraulic pressure is interrupted, it will still be possible to steer your vehicle.
-Under these conditions, you will observe a substantial increase in steering effort.
+If for some reason, the power assist is interrupted, it will still be possible to steer your vehicle.
+Under these conditions you will observe a substantial increase in steering effort, especially at very low vehicle speeds and during parking maneuvers.
+NOTE: Increased noise levels at the end of the steering wheel travel are considered normal and does not indicate that there is a problem with the power steering system.